JosephWardDotTech/josephwarddottech.github.io/talks.md

 menu: true
 ---

 I’m always working on talks that I think will interest the software testing community.
-If one of these talks sounds interesting for your local meetup, then please get in touch.
+I have also spoken as a panelist on tech debates.
+If any of these sound interesting for your local meetup, or if you're looking for a tester with strong opinions to join your discussion panel, then please get in touch.

 ## REST for the Weary